Mitsubishi H-60: SH-60L

-A further upgrade version of SH-60K has planned and in development.
+A further upgrade version of SH-60K has planned and in development since 2015 under an ATLA contract.
 It will be equipped with a multi-static sonar system and a new adaptive control millimetric wave ultra-high-speed communication system (Click System) as well as improved engine transmission performance.

 The first flight of the prototype, XSH-60L, was carried out on May 11, 2021.

 UH-60J

 In 1988, the Japan Air Self-Defense Force choose the UH-60L to replace its KV-107 and Sikorsky S-62 helicopters.
 The first aircraft was built by Sikorsky, with the company designation S-70A-12, and two more were assembled by Mitsubishi Heavy Industries.
 Mitsubishi is producing the remaining UH-60Js under license.
 The Japan Marine Self-Defense Force also chose Search and rescue, and utility helicopters to replace the S-61A in 1989.

 The UH-60J is powered by T700 engines license-built by Ishikawajima-Harima Heavy Industries in Japan.
 It features external fuel tanks, an external rescue winch, a Japan-built radar, a FLIR turret in the nose and bubble side windows for observers.
 The Japan Air Self-Defense Force machines were fitted with T700-IHI-701A engines, while Japan Maritime Self-Defense Force machines were fitted with marinized T700-IHI-401C engines.
 Fuel tanks can be attached to pylons on stub wings.
 The UH-60Js began deliveries in 1991 and entered service in 1992.
 A total of 40 UH-60Js were in service in 2010.
 The JASDF ordered 40 newer UH-60Js in December 2010 to begin replacing older UH-60Js.

 Mitsubishi and Sikorsky have teamed in support of the Self Defense Force's mission requirements.
 The UH-60J+ incorporates various upgrades for the modern SAR mission.
 By 2006 Defense budget of Japan, UH-60Js begin addition of Refueling probe in 2009.
 These UH-60Js completed training with the United States Air Force and widened their activity in SAR mission.

+In service from December 1991 to July 24, 2024.
+Future SAR operations would be provided by the Japan Air Self-Defense Force and the Japan Coast Guard.

 UH-60JA

 The Japan Ground Self-Defense Force ordered a utility variant of the UH-60L designated UH-60JA in 1995.
 The JGSDF began receiving the UH-60JA in 1997.
 It features improved avionics, including FLIR, Color weather radar, GPS receiver, a Night Vision Goggle compatible cockpit and wire cutter.
 The JGSDF plans to acquire 70.

 The JGSDF plan was to replace its UH-1H helicopters which had become obsolete.
 Due to budgetary constraints it was decided to replace the rotary wing fleet with a high-low combination of UH-60JA and UH-1J (an updated UH-1H) with the UH-60JA being the high and the UH-1J the low.
-By 2004 the budgetary constraints have driven the JGSDF to seriously consider eliminating either the UH-60JA or the UH-1J from the fleet, and purchasing just one type of airframe for the utility mission.
+By 2004, the budgetary constraints have driven the JGSDF to seriously consider eliminating either the UH-60JA or the UH-1J from the fleet, and purchasing just one type of airframe for the utility mission.